DIRACGrid/DIRAC/docs/source/AdministratorGuide/Configuration/ConfReference/Resources/Computing/index.rst

 ARC CE Parameters
 -----------------

-For the options for the HTCondorCEs see :mod:`~DIRAC.Resources.Computing.ARCComputingElement`
+For the options for the ARC Computing Element see :mod:`~DIRAC.Resources.Computing.ARCComputingElement`

 Singularity CE Parameters